cursande/schemer_wannabe/readme.md

-remote repo for examples, key notes and answers to exercises
+remote repo for examples, key notes and answers to exercises in SICP

 To run scheme files in repl:
 ``` shell